Platform preview

 Margin is down because favorable case mix is not converting through throughput and documentation execution.

-The current mock dataset shows March CMI strengthening while LOS, downgrade pressure, and documentation lag continue to dilute contribution.
+The current artifact set shows stronger case mix while LOS pressure, downgrade risk, and documentation lag continue to dilute conversion.

 KEY DRIVERS